winkm89/teachPress/readme.txt

 1. Publication overview screen
 2. Add publication screen
 3. Example for a publication list created with [tpcloud]
+4. Example for a publication list created with [tpsearch]
+5. Example for a reference list created with [tpcite] and [tpref]
+6. Import publications screen

 == Frequently Asked Questions ==